 Often, the result of casualties is that the unit under fire becomes disordered.
 Units that are disordered represent a unit who has lost cohesion either because of panic, or more likely due to its rank becoming disorganized or thrown into disarray.
 A disordered unit suffers various penalties the most significant of which is that it is not allowed to receive orders or to use its initiative.

-The rule book also includes 7 Battle Reports which provide the reader with an excellent idea of how the game plays through different time periods with varying types of battles.
+The rule book also includes 7 Battle Reports which provide the reader an excellent idea of how the game plays through different types of battles.
 The Battle Reports provided are;

 - The Battle of Kadesh, 1274BC